San Francisco, California

 When & Where

-The Nunnery Gallery is a contemporary art space, cafe and artist community hub offering talks, walks, seminars, peer-crit and opportunities for artists.
+The Nunnery Gallery is a public gallery, cafe and artist community hub offering talks, walks, seminars, peer-crit and opportunities for artists.

 There is a rolloing exhibition programme which offers a year round series of exhibitions.

-The gallery and cafe are open Tuesday - Sunday 10am-5pm.
+The gallery and cafe are open Tuesday - Sunday 10am-4pm.